-- D.1.
+D.1.
 The Inspector General shall provide a draft report to the General Manager and the Assistant General Manager responsible for the area under audit or investigation.
-The draft report shall include the Inspector General's findings, conclusions, and recommendations. - D.2.
-The Inspector General will provide an opportunity for the General Manager and Assistant General Manager responsible for the area under audit or investigation to provide comments regarding the factual accuracy of the draft report.
-If they disagree with the Inspector General's findings, conclusions, and recommendations, they must provide factual evidence to support their disagreement.
-Based on the information provided, the Inspector General may make changes to the report before providing a final draft for an official response.
+The draft report shall include the Inspector General's findings, conclusions, and recommendations.

-- D.3.
-Within two weeks after the Inspector General provides a final draft report, the General Manager, or designee, shall provide a written response to the Inspector General that addresses concurrence, nonconcurrence, or partial concurrence with each finding and a corrective action plan, including a timeline for implementation, for each recommendation.
-The General Manager must provide specific reasons, along with supporting evidence, for nonconcurrence or partial concurrence with a finding or recommendation.
-The Inspector General will provide a response template with each audit or investigation. - D.4.
-The Inspector General will review the General Manager's response to determine if additional discussion is needed; however, the Inspector General makes the final determinations regarding both the accuracy of an audit or investigation finding and whether management's planned corrective actions will adequately address the issues identified in the audit or investigation. - D.5.
-The Inspector General will publish finalized audit and investigation reports on the OIG's website and provide copies to each member of the Board of Directors, the Metropolitan Transportation Commission, and the California State Legislature. - D.6.
-The Inspector General will present the results of each audit and investigation to the Audit Committee. - D.7.
+- D.2.
+The OIG will provide an opportunity for the General Manager and Assistant General Manager responsible for the area under audit or investigation to provide written comments regarding the factual accuracy of the draft report.
+The OIG will change the report before providing a final draft for an official response if BART management provides sufficient, appropriate evidence to support their disagreement or the legal basis for the disagreement if based on an interpretation of a law, regulation, or the authority of BART management to take or not take action on the audit or investigation recommendations. - D.3.
+The OIG will provide a final draft report to the General Manager and the Assistant General Manager of the function that was audited or investigated and allow 30 days for management to provide a written response.
+The OIG will provide a response template with each audit or investigation for management to use to address their concurrence, nonconcurrence, or partial concurrence with each finding and a corrective action plan, including a timeline for implementation, for each recommendation, along with their reasons for nonconcurrence or partial concurrence with a finding or recommendation. - D.4.
+The Inspector General will review the General Manager's response to determine if additional discussion is needed.
+However, the Inspector General makes the final determinations regarding both the accuracy of an audit or investigation finding and whether management's planned corrective actions will adequately address the issues identified in the audit or investigation. - D.5.
+The OIG will publish finalized audit and investigation reports, including management's response or a summary of management's response, on the OIG's website and provide copies to each member of the Board of Directors, the Metropolitan Transportation Commission, and the California State Legislature. - D.6.
+The Inspector General will present the results of each audit and investigation to the Audit Committee as described in the Audit Committee Charter. - D.7.
 The Inspector General will follow up on audit and investigation recommendations until satisfied that management has implemented the recommendations, otherwise adequately addressed the concerns brought forward by the OIG, or the OIG determines that a recommendation is no longer relevant.